material-motion/material-motion/specifications/runtime.md

 The Executor can now:

-1. convert each Intention into a physics force,
+1. convert each Plan into a physics force,
 2. apply the force to the velocity, and
 3. apply the velocity to the position

 on every frame.

-Alternatively, consider how this situation would have played out if we had one Executor for every Intention.
+Alternatively, consider how this situation would have played out if we had one Executor for every Plan.
 There would now be two conflicting representations of `velocity` for the same `position`.
 On each frame, one Executor would "lose".
 The result would be a confusing animation.

-> Note that "one Executor per type of Intention" does not resolve the problem of sharing state across different types of Intentions.
+> Note that "one Executor per type of Plan" does not resolve the problem of sharing state across different types of Plans.
 This is an open problem.

-### Step 5: Executors execute Intentions
+### Step 5: Executors execute Plans

 The Runtime is now expected to forward update events to the Executor instances.